pykello/virtqio/content/en/notes/uiuc-cs450/lec02.md

 #### Rounding Error in Operations

-For example, consider a scientfic notation system with 4 digits of precision.
+For example, consider a scientific notation system with 4 digits of precision.
 We want to add $2.103 \times 10^2$ and $7.620 \times 10^0$:

 * First, we align the decimal points:
   $2.103 \times 10^2$ and $0.07620 \times 10^2$.